 The long-awaited Edgar Wright horror/thriller film titled Last Night in Soho will release on April 23.
 The film stars Anya-Taylor Joy, known for The Witch, so horror is not something new to her.
 This is the first film from Edgar Wright since the action-packed film Baby Driver back in 2017.
 Wright’s directing style is very unique, so one can only imagine what he can do in the horror genre to frighten the audience.

 On May 21, Spiral: From the Book of Saw, is set to release.
 The film stars Chris Rock and Samuel L. Jackson and is set, hence the title, in the world of the Saw franchise.
 The first film of the franchise, Saw, was released back in 2004 and was directed by James Wan.
 The film is about two police partners who encounter a series of crimes that are reminiscent of the city’s past.
 It’s not certain if the infamous Billy the Puppet is set to return to haunt our nightmares, but one thing is certain, this film is set to be a new thriller.

-On October 15, 2021, the third and possibly final film of the new Halloween trilogy, aptly named Halloween Ends is set to release.
+Originally set for an October 15, 2021, Halloween Ends has been pushed to a 2022 release date due to the release delays of Halloween Kills.
+The third and possibly final film of the new Halloween trilogy, aptly named Halloween Ends is set to release.
 As of now, not much is known about it but one can only speculate that Michael Myers is returning for a ‘final’ showdown.
 Final as in, the last time for the next few years because it’s quite likely that in the future, we could see him again.